tdwg/mids/current-drafts/MIDS-definition-v0.16-28May2022.md

 Abstract: Minimum Information about a Digital Specimen (MIDS) is a specification defining the information elements expected to be present when publishing digitised specimen information at various levels of digitisation.
 Digital Specimens are online digital representations of their physical counterparts in natural science collections.
 The definition of digitisation used here is the process of making physical objects digitally available.
 Levels of digitisation represent a simple categorisation of the type and depth of digitisation achieved by different approaches.

-Contributors: Elspeth Haston, Alex R Hardisty, Caitlin Chapman, Wouter Addink, Mathias Dillen, Falko Glöckler, Quentin Groom, Anton Güntsch, Deborah Paul, Mareike Petersen, Heimo Rainer, Hannu Saarenmaa
+Contributors: Elspeth Haston, Alex R Hardisty, Caitlin Chapman, Wouter Addink, Mathias Dillen, Falko Glöckler, Quentin Groom, Anton Güntsch, Deborah Paul, Mareike Petersen, Heimo Rainer, Hannu Saarenmaa [to be completed and confirmed]

 Creator: _&lt;to be completed>_